-However, most of you will have been waiting for examination results before you find out whether you have been accepted.
+Most of you will be waiting for examination results before you find out whether you have been accepted by the university of your choice.

-- If you are taking Scottish Highers, International Baccalaureate, BTEC or an Access Diploma, then your results will usually be published earlier than A-levels.
+- If you are taking any of the above then your results will usually be published earlier than A levels.

-- This can be helpful if you don't get accepted, as you will then have a chance to try to find a place somewhere else before the surge for places after A-level results are published.
+- This can be helpful if you don't get accepted, as you will then have a chance to try and find a place somewhere else before the surge for places when A level results are published.

-If you find that your results mean you have met all the conditions of your firm choice – congratulations!
-You have a place at your chosen university and you can relax, at least for now.
+If you find that your results mean you have met all the conditions of your firm choice or even insurance choice – congratulations!
+You have a place at your chosen university and you can relax (if you hadn't already), at least for now.

-- If you are sure you have met all the conditions, you don't have to do anything except to check UCAS Track to make absolutely certain that your place has been confirmed.
+- If you are sure you have met all the conditions, you don't have to do anything except to check UCAS Track to be absolutely certain that your place has been confirmed.

-- In a day or two you will receive confirmation of your place from UCAS, with a form to sign to confirm that you still want it.
+- You will receive confirmation of your place from UCAS, with an online form to sign to confirm that you still want it.

 - Details of when and where to register from your chosen university will follow a little while later.